BellaTheUni112/cipher-algorithm/cipher/readme.txt

 the cipherfile.py and decipherfile.py use a similar version to the ciperinsane.py and decipherinsane.py but it encrypts the raw bytes of files instead of just text, meaning it can encrypt any file.

-the text versions (cipher, cipherupgraded, cipherevenbetter, cipherinsane) aren't nearly as secure as the cipherfile as they preserve structure, special characters, punctuation, and numbers. the file version encrypts the raw bytes and it's much more secure so if you care in the slihtest about security, use the file version, even for text.
+the text versions (cipher, cipherupgraded, cipherevenbetter, cipherinsane) aren't nearly as secure as the cipherfile as they preserve structure, special characters, punctuation, and numbers. the file version encrypts the raw bytes and it's much more secure so if you care in the slightest about security, use the file version, even for text.

 i have a little challenge for you, try to decrypt the image i have left you. (don't go looking for the passphrase or fragments of the passphrase i forgot it so i couldn't possibly give it to you)